- B.A., Dartmouth College

 - Ph.D., Johns Hopkins University

 Claire Cage is a historian of France.
 Her first book, Unnatural Frenchmen: The Politics of Priestly Celibacy and Marriage, 1720-1815 (University of Virginia Press, 2015), examines controversies over clerical celibacy and the advent of the marriage of priests during the French Revolution.
 The European History Section of the Southern Historical Association awarded it the Baker-Burton Prize for the best first book on European History published between 2013-17.
-Several fellowships supported the research and writing of this book, including those from the Fulbright Foundation, the Andrew W. Mellon Foundation and the American Council of Learned Societies, the French Ministry of Foreign Affairs, and the Camargo Foundation
+Several fellowships supported the research and writing of this book, including those from the Fulbright Program, the Andrew W. Mellon Foundation and the American Council of Learned Societies, the French Ministry of Foreign Affairs, and the Camargo Foundation

-Her most recent book, The Science of Proof: Forensic Medicine in France (Cambridge University Press, 2022), traces the rise of forensic medicine in modern France and examines its implications for our understanding of expert authority.
+Her most recent book, The Science of Proof: Forensic Medicine in Modern France (Cambridge University Press, 2022), traces the rise of forensic medicine in modern France and examines its implications for our understanding of expert authority.
 This research has been funded by a National Endowment for the Humanities Fellowship, National Endowment for the Humanities Summer Stipend, the K. Garth Huston Fellowship at the Huntington Library, the American Philosophical Society’s Franklin Grant, and Harvard Countway Library’s History of Medicine Fellowship.

 - The Science of Proof: Forensic Medicine in Modern France (Cambridge: Cambridge University Press, 2022)